Understanding Instagram Algorithms for business marketing

 Ensure you regularly build content that aims to encourage shares, comments and saves to bump up your reach.

-For each post, consider:
+For each post, consider the following:

 With just a little forward-thinking, your content can go beyond the likes and reach genuine real-time engagement.